atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [44:48.000 --> 45:01.000]  But in general, from this plot, you expect two bits, two bins filled, only one for each of the row, and they should be all the same stock package delay.
 #FIXME END OTalignStubPackage

-[45:01.000 --> 45:15.000]  Okay, so at this point, we know that we proper align all the information that are coming out from the CC all the way to the board.
-[45:15.000 --> 45:28.000]  Now, the next step is to align the output of the MPA to the CC.
-[45:28.000 --> 45:40.000]  So the CC need to sample the MPA output so we can set a phase in order to properly sample the output such that the CC can understand what is received.
-[45:40.000 --> 45:56.000]  To do that, the CC implements basically the same idea of the LpGBT so as an automatic phase alignment procedure that indicates the best phase that is in the center of the arc.
-[45:56.000 --> 46:04.000]  So the plots that I'm going to show you are very similar to the same to the plots I was showing you for the LpGBT.
-[46:04.000 --> 46:10.000]  And since these are a hybrid level procedure, we just already level the hybrid.
-[46:10.000 --> 46:28.000]  So these are the plots.
-[46:28.000 --> 46:42.000]  So as for the LpGBT, we repeat the alignment, I think was on the stage 100 times, and then at every iteration, we can ask the CC if the alignment succeeded.
-[46:42.000 --> 46:58.000]  And this is plot into this plot where we show the locking efficiency of the CC out of the 100 test as a function of the MPA AD and as a function of the lines.
-[46:58.000 --> 47:05.000]  So we have one level one lines and five step lines that are these one over here.
-[47:05.000 --> 47:13.000]  In this case, for what I saw, again, statistic is limited, but if the locking efficiency works, it always works.
-[47:13.000 --> 47:21.000]  So you should expect to have a content that is always 100% for these bits.
-[47:21.000 --> 47:32.000]  Then as for the LpGBT, since we repeat the scan multiple times, we do forever this line of distribution of the phase that was identified, the best phase.
-[47:32.000 --> 47:35.000]  If I zoom in, you can clearly see all of them.
-[47:35.000 --> 47:40.000]  So this is for the first MPA, and then we start for the second MPA.
-[47:40.000 --> 47:45.000]  And the idea is the same that we have for the LpGBT.
-[47:45.000 --> 47:50.000]  So we choose the one that has the highest frequency to be our best phase.
-[47:50.000 --> 48:03.000]  And to show which was the phase that was actually selected here is plotted again as a function of the MPA and the step line, the best phase that was selected.
-[48:03.000 --> 48:11.000]  In this case, I don't think you can really understand too much what is if there is a failure.
-[48:11.000 --> 48:14.000]  So this is just mainly for reference.
-[48:14.000 --> 48:20.000]  As for the LpGBT, locking efficiency, mine became some issues.
-[48:20.000 --> 48:38.000]  And as well as phase 15 is a error code or a long list of possible phases, which means that the SSC was just picking up a random phase.
-[48:38.000 --> 48:50.000]  Okay, so now we recognize the level of the SSC, the correct sampling phase, in order to identify the...
+ in order to identify the...
 [48:50.000 --> 48:55.000]  to properly reconstruct basically bit one from bit zeroes.
 [48:55.000 --> 49:04.000]  Then there is an extra step needed here because the SSC is not just taking information from MPA and send them out, it will elaborate them.
-[49:04.000 --> 49:13.000]  And in particular for the STAPs, we need to properly identify the STAP packets.
+[49:04.000 --> 49:13.000]  And in particular for the stubs, we need to properly identify the stub packets.
-[49:13.000 --> 49:28.000]  And the STAP packet that is sent by the MPA is something that looks like that, in which we have up to five STAPs storing two voltage one of 8 bits.
+[49:13.000 --> 49:28.000]  And the stub packet that is sent by the MPA is something that looks like that, in which we have up to five stubs storing two voltage one of 8 bits.
 [49:28.000 --> 49:36.000]  Also in this case, we need to find the first of the 8 bits, and therefore we do again another word alignment.
 [49:36.000 --> 49:45.000]  For this case, we send MPA in order to inject a specific pattern, and then we tell to the LpGBT that pattern.
 [49:45.000 --> 49:57.000]  So the LpGBT knows which pattern you need to expect, and we'll basically do an automatic scan of a bit relay in order to properly reconstruct that pattern.
-[49:58.000 --> 50:07.000]  So the plot that we store for this STAP is this one, the word alignment.
+[49:58.000 --> 50:07.000]  So the plot that we store for this stub is this one, the word alignment.
-[50:07.000 --> 50:18.000]  And as a function of the MPA ID and the STAP line, so here is only for the STAP line, there is no word alignment for the level one lines, [50:18.000 --> 50:26.000]  because it's not needed, there is a header and the SSC uses the header to identify the correct packet.
+[50:07.000 --> 50:18.000]  And as a function of the MPA ID and the stub line, so here is only for the stub line, there is no word alignment for the level one lines, [50:18.000 --> 50:26.000]  because it's not needed, there is a header and the SSC uses the header to identify the correct packet.
 [50:27.000 --> 50:36.000]  We store the phase.
 Unfortunately, the plot doesn't look really impressive because phase zero is also a possible value, [50:36.000 --> 50:47.000]  and if you do a set of in content zero to a plot, it just looks empty, but phase 15 would be a problem.